Eptagone/Vite.AspNetCore/src/Vite.AspNetCore/README.md

 builder.Services.AddViteServices();

 // ---- App Configuration ----
-// Use Middleware in development environment. if (app.Environment.IsDevelopment())
+// Use the Vite Development Server when the environment is Development. if (app.Environment.IsDevelopment())
 {
     // WebSockets support is required for HMR (hot module reload).
-    // This call is redundant if your pipeline already contains it. app.UseWebSockets();
+    // Uncomment the following line if your pipeline doesn't contain it.
+    // app.UseWebSockets();
-    // Enable the Middleware to use the Vite Development Server. app.UseViteDevMiddleware(true);
+    // Enable all required features to use the Vite Development Server.
+    // Pass true if you want to use the integrated middleware. app.UseViteDevelopmentServer(/* false */);
 }
 ```